sunjincheng121/flink/docs/dev/table_api.md

 </div>
 </div>

 The `Window` parameter defines how rows are mapped to windows. `Window` is not an interface that users can implement.
 Instead, the Table API provides a set of predefined `Window` classes with specific semantics, which are translated into underlying `DataStream` or `DataSet` operations.
 The supported window definitions are listed below.
 Window properties such as the start and end timestamp of a time window can be accessed in the `select` statement.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 Table table = input
-  .window(window.as("w"))                      // define window alias
+  .window(window.as("w"))                      // define window with alias
   .groupBy("w, a")
   .select("a, w.start, w.end, b.count") // aggregate
 {% endhighlight %}